aws-samples/sagemaker-ssh-helper/README.md

 remote debugging, and advanced troubleshooting.

 The two most common scenarios for the library, also known as "SSH into SageMaker", are:
-1. Open a terminal session into a container running in SageMaker to diagnose a stuck training job, use CLI commands like nvidia-smi, or iteratively fix and re-execute your training script within seconds.
+1. A terminal session into a container running in SageMaker to diagnose a stuck training job, use CLI commands like nvidia-smi, or iteratively fix and re-execute your training script within seconds.
-2. Remote debug a code running in SageMaker from your local favorite IDE like PyCharm Professional Edition or Visual Studio Code.
+2. Remote debugging of a code running in SageMaker from your local favorite IDE like PyCharm Professional Edition or Visual Studio Code.

 Other scenarios include but not limited to connecting to a remote Jupyter Notebook in SageMaker Studio from your IDE, connect with your browser to a TensorBoard process running in the cloud, or start a VNC session to SageMaker Studio to run GUI apps.